 Whose names are on the hills and o’er the seas.

 I think that Byron and Wilde both argued, not in favor of actual irrationality, but rather for a Poetic Faith that stands upon the bedrock of rationality while still partaking – almost wholeheartedly – in a kind of mystical, romantic impulse via the suspension of disbelief.
+That phrase was coined and defined by the poet and aesthetic philosopher Samuel Taylor Coleridge in 1817, when he wrote of

 Here’s a thought experiment: